 Placeholder Picture

-Duane Nichols', a CCSJ member, gave a presentation at the January 16th, 2024 CCSJ monthly meeting on Zoom.
+Duane Nichols', then a CCSJ member, gave a presentation at the January 16th, 2024 CCSJ monthly meeting on Zoom.
 He talked about his efforts in his youth to promote and fight for civil rights.
 This was done in Delaware, and included picketing in Wilmington, organizing boycotts, testing restaurants for discrimination, and more.
 During that time he was arrrested three times.
-We thank Duane for all of his efforts both then and continuing to the present day, including his current support of the CCSJ.
+We thank Duane for all of his efforts.
+Sadly, he recently passed.
+We shall miss him.
 A video of his presentation is available on YouTube.

 MLK Jr. Day letter to the Dominion Post